Flank/flank/docs/host_binaries_solutions_comparison.md

     ```

     If you don't have brew installed.
-Install it from [this page](https://brew.sh)
+Install it from [brew.sh](https://brew.sh)

     Installing on other systems can be found [here](https://git-annex.branchable.com/install/)